Golf and Bigatmo sunglasses

 We often see pictures of golfers wearing their sunglasses on top of their baseball hats, which isn’t really helping to protect their eyes.
 If glasses constantly slip down your nose, it’s tempting to remove them altogether.
 That’s something you’ll never have to do with Bigatmo sunnies.
 Their sculpted titanium frames are specially designed to stay comfortably in place; even when you’re looking down at the ball.
 More Info on Frames

 You could have the best lenses in the world, but if your frame isn’t up to the job regards comfort and fit, you probably won’t wear it.
-That’s why we take the development and design of our frames so seriously.
+We take the development and design of our frames so seriously, because we want you to keep them on and keep your eyes protected.
 We want the frame to be so comfortable you forget your wearing it!

 So what about the lenses…..